loukylor/VRC-Mods/README.md

 I spent lots of time to make sure the mod runs well, and also can be more snappy.
 There is no longer any delay to hide an avatar and also there should be less performance hit in general.

-Adding onto performance increases, is now an option to only disable renderers.
-This means it will lag less when you walk into a crowd of people and lots of avatar enable at once.
-The downside to this though, is that things like dynamic bones, final IK and other things will still calculate and take frametime.
-Just the avatar will be invisible.

-If you prefer to disable the entire avatar (like how AvatarHider worked before), things have mostly stayed the same.
 The only difference is that the "Disable Spawn Sounds" setting will allow an avatar's spawn sounds to run once.

 The last addition is there is now an option to always include hidden avatars, even if they're a friend and you set AvatarHider to ignore friends.